thomve/basic-algorithms/system_design_and_scalability/concepts.md

 ## Caching

+### In-memory caching

-* In-memory cache is a simple key-value pairing and typically sits between the application layer
+* a simple key-value pairing and typically sits between the application layer
+* stores data in the system's main memory (RAM)
+* Example Technologies: Redis, Memcached

+### Distributed caching

+* involves caching data across multiple nodes or servers in a network
+* Ideal for applications with high scalability and fault tolerance requirements, such as large-scale web applications and microservices architectures

 ## Asynchronous processing & queues